 The story of Vanport city is an essential and often forgotten chapter in Portland’s history.
 Built in 110 days in 1942, Vanport was meant to be a temporary solution to Portland’s housing shortage during WWII.
 On Memorial Day in 1948, one of the dikes surrounding Vanport broke, flooding the city and wiping it out in less than an hour.

-Join us for four days of art, culture, historical exhibits, lectures, and tours that will engage audiences in a deeper understand of this chapter in Portland’s history.
+Join us for four days of art, culture, historical exhibits, lectures, and tours that will engage audiences in a deeper understanding of this chapter in Portland’s history.